gazpachu/tuesdaygutz/pages/about/index.md

 title: About
 ---

-Tuesday is a writer and all-around creative communications professional with a wealth of experience across content creation and strategy, social media, digital marketing and video production/editing.
-She has worked in numerous international organisations like [Tokyo 2020 Olympics](/work/tokyo-2020), [London 2012 Olympics (Cultural Olympiad)](/work/london-2012), [Unilever HQ London](/work/unilever) and the prestigious sports event, [Volvo Ocean Race](/work/volvo-ocean-race) in Spain.
+I specialize in brand building through compelling storytelling.
+I have a wealth of experience across content creation and strategy, social media, digital marketing and video production/editing.
+As a writer/editor and content strategist, I have worked in range of industries such as FMCG for [Unilever HQ London](/work/unilever), tech, and sports including stints in international organisations like [Tokyo 2020 Olympics](/work/tokyo-2020), [London 2012 Olympics (Cultural Olympiad)](/work/london-2012), and the prestigious sports event, [Volvo Ocean Race](/work/volvo-ocean-race) in Spain.

-With experience in Asia and Europe, she has worked with cross-functional and cross-cultural teams in several international content projects.
-She is passionate about driving innovative and engaging content projects that help expand the brand's reach and create emotional and memorable connections with people.
+As a seasoned communications professional with experience in Asia and Europe, I help drive innovative and engaging content projects that boosts brand visiblity, engagement and ROI for B2B and B2C clients.

-She has lived in Manila, Iloilo, Madrid, Barcelona, Alicante, Paris, London and Tokyo and speaks Filipino, English, Spanish French and some Japanese.
-She considers herself both Asian and European.
-For more info, please refer to her [curriculum vitae](/cv).
+I love working with a diverse and cross-functional teams.
+I have lived in Manila, Madrid, Barcelona, Alicante, London and Tokyo and speak Filipino, English, Spanish, French (intermediate) and some Japanese.
+For more info, please refer to my [curriculum vitae](/cv).